- Working Groups

 The Coalition's mission is to promote a healthy, equitable, and sustainable food system - and being at the intersection of health and equity, it's no wonder Health & Nutrition is one of our powerhouse working groups.
-Making fresh fruits and vegetables and other whole foods more available in our urban areas can counterbalance people's tendency to eat highly processed "fast foods" that contribute to heart disease, diabetes, and other diet-related illnesses (mainly because that's what's most available in "food deserts").
-Increased availability may be through corner stores, farmers markets, the few-and-far-between urban grocery stores, restaurants, street vendors, schools, hospitals, and other institutions.
+Making fresh fruits and vegetables and other whole foods more available in our urban areas can counterbalance people's tendency to eat highly processed "fast foods" that contribute to heart disease, diabetes, and other diet-related illnesses (mainly because that's what's most available in many neighborhoods).
+Increased availability may be through corner stores, farmers' markets, the few-and-far-between urban grocery stores, restaurants, street vendors, schools, hospitals, and other institutions.
 Health & Nutrition has addressed access in several of these areas and has made some major strides thus far, as you'll read below.

 Increasing Use of Food Assistance at Local Farmers' Markets

 One of the greatest successes of our Health & Nutrition Working Group has been a project to improve the ability of individuals receiving food assistance to redeem their benefits at area farmers' markets.
 Case Western Reserve's Weatherhead School of Management conducted a study released in 2009 about how to create successful farmers' markets in low-income, urban neighborhoods.
 The study, which incorporated national and international perspectives but was focused on Cleveland, supports the notion of farmers' markets increasing access for underserved urban populations and offers numerous strategies and best practices for doing so.